 1. What is the main problem of interval computations?
 Why is this problem useful in practice?

-9. Use the interval-based optimization algorithm to locate the maximum of the function f(x) = x − 2x2 on the interval [0, 0.8].
-Divide this interval into two, then divide each of the remaining intervals into two again, etc. Stop when you get intervals of width 0.1.
+12. Use the interval-based optimization algorithm to locate the maximum of the function f(x) = x - x2 on the interval [0.2, 1.0].
+Divide this interval into two, then divide the remaining intervals into two again, etc. Stop when you can locate the maximum with accuracy 0.1.

 13-14.
 Use the constraints method to solve the following two problems:

 15. Describe, in as many details as you can, one of class project presentations (different from your own).